The people we don’t see.

 A pandemic, a climate crisis, and a global movement for racial equality, freedom, justice and the end of white supremacy.
 The consequences of inaction have never been more dangerous or more real.

-The 2021 Humanitarian Leadership Conference is where we transition from rhetoric to action; where we will work together to determine where change is needed and what a reshaping of the humanitarian ecosystem might look like, from the actors involved and ways of working to the very definition of what constitutes a humanitarian crisis.
+The 2021 Humanitarian Leadership Conference was part of the global transition from rhetoric to action.
+More than 1000 delegates from across 80 different countries came together to determine where change is needed and what a reshaping of the humanitarian ecosystem might looks like, from the actors involved and ways of working to the very definition of what constitutes a humanitarian crisis.

-The Conference will challenge traditional humanitarian systems, actors and perceptions through the following sub-themes:
+The Conference challenged traditional humanitarian systems, actors and perceptions through the following sub-themes:

 - Decolonising the humanitarian ecosystem